aramis-lab/clinicadl/docs/Train/Introduction.md

 accumulation_steps = 1
 ```

-This file is available at `clinicadl/resources/config/train_config.toml` in ClinicaDL folder (or on [GitHub](https://github.com/aramislab/clinicadl/clinicadl/resources/config/train_config.toml)).
+This file is available at `clinicadl/resources/config/train_config.toml` in the ClinicaDL folder (or on [GitHub](https://github.com/aramislab/clinicadl/clinicadl/resources/config/train_config.toml)).

 !!!
 Warning
-    Be careful the structure of the file should respect the one given in example otherwise ClinicaDL won't be able to read the options.
-For instance if you want to specify a value `batch_size` option, the key should be in the `[Computational]` section of the configuration file as shown above.
+    Ensure that the structure of the file respects the one given in example otherwise ClinicaDL won't be able to read the options.
+For instance if you want to specify a value for the `batch_size` option, the key should be in the `[Computational]` section of the configuration file as shown above.

 ## Outputs